 • Charming, quirky, and emotionally complex

-I may be small, but I have a lot of feelings.
-I love with my whole body—and I’ll need you close.
-Think of me as part dog, part space heater, part fashion model.
-Looking for someone emotionally available and not prone to slamming doors.
+I may be small, but I come with a lot of feelings.
+I love with my whole body—and I’ll need you close, often under a blanket.
+Think of me as part dog, part space heater, part emotionally delicate fashion model.
+Looking for someone gentle, present, and not prone to slamming doors or skipping cuddle time.

 • Not ideal for homes with young kids or large, rough dogs